 In the Fixed speed limit field, specify the maximum allowed speed for this unit.
 If the speed is higher than the specified value, the system registers a violation.

 In the Min speeding time field, specify how long the violation should last.
 If the violation lasts less than the specified time, the system doesn't register it.

-Speed limit violations are registered in accordance with the restrictions indicated in Gurtam Maps (provided that the road limit is higher than 30 km/h).
+Speed limit violations are registered in accordance with the restrictions for passenger cars indicated in Gurtam Maps (provided that the road limit is higher than 30 km/h).

 The Use limits from roads method is supported only by Gurtam Maps cartographic service.